conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

  name: "mon-app-A"
 spec:
  aclMode: KAFKA_API # Means ACLs can be edited by the superUsers using kafka-acls command or equivalent
- superUsers: # This doesn't create or associate users with the Virtual Cluster.
-Use GatewayServiceAccount resource to do that.
+ superUsers: # This doesn't create users within the Virtual Cluster.
+You still need to create the gateway service account.
  - username1
  - username2
 ```